Ghini/ghini.desktop/doc/building.rst

    -  Capable of single user or global installs.

-   -  At this point in time ghini.desktop installed this way will not check or or notify you of any updated version.
-You will need to check yourself.
+   -  The in-app update check (see "publishing to production" above) isn't wired up for an installer built this way yet - just not yet, 2026-08-12.
+You will need to check yourself in the meantime.

    -  Capable of downloading and installing optional extra components: